anushkamahar/CodeAlpha_StockPortfolioTracker/README.md

 * `StockPortfolioTracker.py` - Main Python file for the portfolio tracker.
 * `README.md` - Information about the project.

+## CodeAlpha Internship

+This project was completed as Task 2 - Stock Portfolio Tracker for the CodeAlpha Python Programming Internship.

 ## Author

 Anushka Mahar